nishkarsh52/CUSTOMER-SEGMENTATION/README.md

 Data Preprocessing: Comprehensive data cleaning and feature engineering to enhance model performance.
 Evaluation Metrics: Assessed clustering quality using Silhouette Score, Davies-Bouldin Index, and more.
 Interactivity: Incorporates dashboards for exploring customer segments in real time.

+🌟 Outcomes
+This project provides businesses with a robust tool to understand customer diversity and make data-driven decisions for personalized experiences.

+💡 Future Work
+Integration with real-time customer data.
+Extending the model for predictive analytics.
+Deployment as a web application for broader accessibility.